gvwilson/sensibleadventures/bookster/bookster.md

 Fraederiq scowled.
 "Come on.
 She's your sister, you ought to know."

 Erileine shrugged helplessly.
-Sharing a house with Queçenne didn't mean she knew how her sister *thought*.
+Sharing a house with Queçenne didn't mean she knew how her sister thought.
 "I don't know," she repeated.
 "Why don't you ask her?" *Or jump off the mountain,* she added to herself.
 The thought that Fraederiq might care what Queçenne liked and didn't like was deeply unsettling.